Q: 1. At what age do you begin accepting students?

 Q: 7.
 What are your tuition and fees?

 A: Fees for the upcoming school year are determined in January prior to our Regular Admissions Open House.
-The application fee for the 2018-2019 school year is $125 (submitted with the initial application).
-The 2017-2018 fees are $420 annual registration fee (per student due at official registration); $530 one-time family endowment fee (due at official registration); $180 security fee; $5,300 to $5,800 annual tuition.
+The application fee for the 2022-2023 school year is $125 (submitted with the initial application).
+Click here for 2022-2023 tuition and fee information.

 Q: 8.
 What are my payment options for tuition?

-A: Pre-Kindergarten tuition may be paid on a monthly basis directly to the school, with the first payment due August 1st and the final payment due on May 1st.
-Tuition for all other grades is due on June 15th.
-You may choose to finance your tuition through our tuition lender, who will spread the tuition over a ten-month period with the first payment due July 1st.
+A: Pre-Kindergarten 3 & 4 tuition may be paid on a monthly basis directly to the school, with the first payment due August 1st and the final payment due on May 1st.
+Tuition for all other grades is due on June 1st.
+You may choose to finance your tuition through our tuition lender, Gulf Coast Bank and Trust, who will spread the tuition over a ten-month period with the first payment due July 1st.

 Q: 9.
 Does Sacred Heart offer tuition assistance?

 A: Tuition assistance is available for families that qualify.
 Click here for tuition assistance information from the Diocese of Baton Rouge.